 Micro-influencers are a great fit for small business because they are:

-- Engaging: Despite having a smaller following than large-scale influencers, micro-influencers tend to get higher rates of engagement.
-In fact, according to one study, as the number of followers increases, engagement rates begin to drop.
+Despite having a smaller following than large-scale influencers, micro-influencers tend to get higher rates of engagement.
+In fact, according to the Shane Barker article linked above, as the number of followers increases, engagement rates begin to drop.
 Because micro-influencers are working with a smaller audience, they are likely to provide better, personalized communication.

 If this sounds like it could work for your small business, these tips and small business giveaway ideas can help you build relationships with micro-influencers in your industry.